teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 | Apple | Arbitrary | Strongest Rights |

 - - -

 ## Clearance Search

+Search for existing trademark registrations before picking a product or company name, and before filing a trademark application.
+Searching for identical marks is not enough.
+You need to search for marks that are so similar that they are “likely to cause consumer confusion.”[^3] Three good databases to search are the US Trademark Office (called "TESS"), the EU Trademark Office database (called "OHIM"), and the World Intellectual Property Office trademark database (called "ROMARIN").
+I'm not sure why they all have terrible acronyms.

-Before investing in your brand, search for any existing trademark registrations that might be too similar to your proposed brand.
-Lawyers sometimes call this a "trademark clearance search."
+[^3]: Lawyers sometimes call this type of search a "trademark clearance search."
 When lawyers say "knockout search" they're talking about quick searches for identical (or nearly identical) trademark registrations.

-Three good places for starting your trademark clearance search are the US Trademark Office (called "TESS"), the EU Trademark Office database (called "OHIM"), and the World Intellectual Property Office trademark database (called "ROMARIN").
-I'm not sure why they all have terrible acronyms.

 - [US Trademark Office Search - TESS](http://tess2.uspto.gov/bin/gate.exe?f=login&p_lang=english&p_d=trmk)
 - [EU Trademark Office Search - OHIM](http://oami.europa.eu/eSearch/#advanced/trademarks)